 License--the credential granted by the board signifying the holder has met the requirements as set out in the Act and is qualified to actively perform the practice of geoscience.

+Add definition for “Member”?

 Membership--the board or committee members present and constituting a quorum at an official business meeting.